JelleZijlstra/taxonomy/docs/collection.md

   the Universities of Ankara, Antananarivo, and Arizona share the abbreviation UA, so their collections are distinguished as [UA (Ankara)](</c/UA_(Ankara)>), [UA (Antananarivo)](</c/UA_(Antananarivo)>) and [UA (Arizona)](</c/UA_(Arizona)>).
+  For some collections (usually associated with European universities), the city name is used as the label instead, because there is no well-established abbreviation (e.g. [Göttingen]</c/Göttingen>).
 - _name_: The full English name of the institution.
 If the name is written in the Latin alphabet, the native name may be used instead.
 - _location_: The [Region](region) in which the collection is physically located.